iholloma/crdh/_essays/v01-10-(re)-humanizing-data.md

 "Records for Passengers Who Arrived at the Port of New York During the Irish Famine, Created, 1977--1989, Documenting the Period 1/12/1846 - 12/31/1851," 1989 1977.
 Collection CIR: Records of the Center for Immigration Research.
-National Archives at College Park - Electronic Records, National Archives at College Park, 8601 Adelphi Road, College Park, MD, 20740-6001.
-PHONE: 301-837-0470; FAX: 301-837-3681; EMAIL: cer@nara.gov.
+National Archives at College Park---Electronic Records, National Archives at College Park.

 Binder, Frederick M., and David M. Reimers. *All the Nations Under
 Heaven: An Ethnic and Racial History of New York City*.
 New York: Columbia University Press, 1995.